 photo by Whitney Browne

 We use movements such as shaking as a way of sifting through emotions that are held in the body, unison to play with gendered assumptions of performance and personhood, repetition as a way to explore the physical and mental stamina required to test the limits of our bodies, and stillness as a way to hold and shift time.
 Within our work, we build worlds that are superficially filled with line, shape, and design.
 These formalist ideas construct a skewed sense of the familiar - and allow us, within the worlds we build, to subvert the traditional ideals in our bodies, our notions of performance, and the spaces we dance inside.

-In our current choreographic research, we are interested in examining the body as a reverential archive of dance history.
-We are experimenting with reconfiguration and interpretation of this archive - dances from our childhood, conservatory trainings, influences, techniques and ghosts of dancers and dances past.
-Using the material of bodily memory to create experimental and risk-taking work that questions our understanding of originality, possession, and meaning-making.
+In our current choreographic research, we are mining the body as a reverential archive of dance history - experimenting with reconfiguration, interpretation, and abstraction of this archive and blurring the legibility of embodied histories and personal desires.
+By constructing dance from a dancer’s perspective, we create experimental and risk-taking work that questions our understanding of originality, possession, and meaning-making.

+photo by Whitney Browne